Skip to main content

 5.0 Performance Analytics: Measuring and Optimizing Success

 Data-driven decision-making is fundamental to improving any customer service operation.
 The Reports section in BusinessChat is the tool for measuring team performance, understanding customer needs, and identifying operational bottlenecks.
+Any user with access to these reports will be able to download them, an email will be sent to the email address of the user with the download link.

 Conversation Topics Report

 • Business Benefit: By identifying frequent issues (e.g., "how to return a product"), you can proactively address them by improving your website's FAQ, enhancing chatbot responses, or clarifying product descriptions.
 This reduces future inquiry volume.
+You can also use the filtered list of customers from specific topics (e.g., everyone who asked about "Restocking") to create highly relevant Marketing Campaigns.

 • Exported Data Includes: Topic, date, user who added the topic, team, customer details, and a link to the conversation.